pinpoint-apm/pinpoint-docker/Readme.md

 ![Pinpoint](https://github.com/naver/pinpoint-docker/blob/master/docs/Pinpoint-Flink%20upload.png)

+### Testing QuickStart application

-Now you are ready to monitor the sample application(Pinpoint-QuickStart) provided.
+Now you are ready to monitor the sample application(Pinpoint-QuickStart [port 8000](http://localhost:8000)) provided.
 If you can't find any connected application from Pinpoint-Web's first page([port 8079](http://localhost:8079) as default), don't panic and wait for a while.
 It will take some time for Pinpoint to retrieve the application's information when running for the first time.